makersmakingchange/Switch_Adapted_Toys/README.md

 ## What You'll Find Here
  - How-To Guides: Step-by-step instructions for adapting toys with simple tools and materials
  - Educational Resources: Information on how to switch adapt a new toy
+ - Equipment lists: Complete list of adapted toys and the parts needed to adapt them
  <!-- - Workshop Materials: Handouts and presentation slides for toy hackathons and build nights -->

 <!--